-Students explore magnets and magnetic forces, permanent and temporary magnets, and rotational & linear motion induced by magnets.
-Connections are drawn to the Earth itself as a giant magnet, with north and south pole, and to the use of magnets within engineering applications.
+In this unit, students explore magnets and magnetic forces, permanent and temporary magnetism, and rotational & linear motion induced by magnets.
+Connections are drawn to the Earth itself as a giant magnet, with a north and south pole, and to the use of magnets within engineering applications.
 Electromagnets are central to the technology of sending a neutrino beam from Fermilab outside of Chicago to a detector at the Sanford Underground Research Facility.

 May the Force Be With You-- Magnetism, Electricity and Movement